erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 > [!note]
-> this is an **Alpha** stage plugin and as such it will change often.
+> This is an **Alpha** stage plugin and as such it will change often.
-> for this reason, as it might be unstable, it's not yet integrated with comfyUi manager.
+> For this reason, as it might be unstable, it's not yet integrated with comfyUi manager.
 > If you want to support development feel free to [donate](https://donate.stripe.com/3cI7sDgZg4rr2Ln0HfcV202)